contourpy/contourpy/docs/user_guide/calculate/name.rst

 --------------

-There are four possible algorithms to use for contouring which are identified by the ``name`` keyword argument passed to :func:`~contourpy.contour_generator`.
+There are four possible algorithms to use for contouring which are identified by the ``name`` keyword argument passed to :func:`~.contour_generator`.
 For example:

   >>> cont_gen = contour_generator(name="serial", ...)